 The cannabis seedling light schedule typically uses 18 hours of daily light whether you are growing autoflower seeds or photoperiod feminised seeds.
 Some growers use 20 hours of daily light or even 24 hours.

 It’s not necessary to use powerful lights until later on in bloom.
-Many growers will use compacts fluorescent light fixtures (‘cfls’).
+Many growers will use compact fluorescent light fixtures (‘cfls’).
 As for how many cfls for a cannabis seedling, it depends on the wattage.
 Check with the CFL manufacturers guidelines on hanging heights and aim for PPFD levels of 100-300 in your grow room.

 How long does the cannabis seedling stage last?

-How long is cannabis seedling stage ?
+How long is the cannabis seedling stage ?
 There are no firm rules and opinions vary from grower to growers.
 But in general the first couple of weeks after germination are often regarded to be the cannabis seedling stage.

 When to transplant cannabis seedlings to a bigger pot?